n8sOrganization/etcd_cluster_tls/readme.md

 This doc walks though installing and configuring a 'semi-secure' etcd cluster.
 It uses the same self-signed cert and key for all requirements.
 It is intended for lab use only and is not production grade.
 This follows from my blog post at https://vrelevant.net/install-etcd-cluster-with-tls/

 This guide uses the 'static' cluster configuration method.
-For more info on clustering options, review teh official docs: https://etcd.io/docs/v3.5/op-guide/clustering/.
+For more info on clustering options, review the official docs: https://etcd.io/docs/v3.5/op-guide/clustering/.

 ## Create Required Certificates